github/docs/content/admin/enterprise-management/recommended-alert-thresholds.md

 ---
 title: Recommended alert thresholds
-intro: 'You can configure an alert to notify you of system resource issues before they affect your {% data variables.product.prodname_ghe_server %} appliance''s performance.'
+intro: 'You can configure an alert to notify you of system resource issues before they affect your {% data variables.product.prodname_ghe_server %} appliance\'s performance.'
 redirect_from:
   - /enterprise/admin/guides/installation/about-recommended-alert-thresholds/
   - /enterprise/admin/installation/about-recommended-alert-thresholds